 Mission: Our mission is to advance students’ knowledge of, and aspirations for careers in the sciences.

-Our Vision: s to increase student participation rates in STEM and foster their aspiration for Higher Education.
+Our Vision: Our vision is to increase student participation rates in STEM and foster their aspiration for Higher Education.

 Values: Innovation, Scholarship, Integrity, Respect, Rational Inquiry, Personal Excellence.